Art, Architecture & Mysteries

 Such was the case, for example, with the Dancing Pavillion on Fraser’s Pier in Santa Monica, which was never actually constructed as in Eager & Eager’s breathtaking drawing from 1910, but in a similar, flatter, version.
 The entire building burnt down in a fire which occurred in 1912.

 Thanks to the exhibit at the Huntington, we are now able to view the plans of that Pavillion as it originally had been envisioned by the architects at the time.

 The noteworthy rendering of the façade of the Los Angeles Stock Exchange by architects Samuel E. Lunden (1897-1995) and John Parkinson (1861-1935) gives us an interesting measure of comparison between then-and-now: does the building still look the same?
-Are the sculptures on the façade, for which an Italian sculptor once was hired, still intact?
-How tall is the building today, compared with all the modern high-rises shooting up all around it?
+Are the sculptures on the façade, for which an Italian sculptor was hired, still intact?
+How tall is the building today, compared to all the modern high-rises shooting up all around it?

 There are many ways in which this unique exhibit of drawings and renderings of Los Angeles’ architectural heritage of the 1920ties to 1950ties, which is merely a small display of the Huntington’s Southern California Architecture Collection and characterized by its multi-faceted styles, can be enjoyed.